Humancyyborg/drooid-swarm-algorithm/README.md

 --replay_buffer_sample_prob=0.75 --anneal_collision_steps=300000000 --experiment=swarm_rl
 ```

+We also provide a training script `train.sh`, so you can simply start training by command `bash train.sh`.

 Or, even better, you can use the runner scripts in `swarm_rl/runs/`.
-Runner scripts (a Sample Factory feature) are Python files that
+These runner scripts (a Sample Factory feature) are Python files that
 contain experiment parameters, and support features such as evaluation on multiple seeds and gridsearches.

 To execute a runner script run the following command: